muri11as/Tails-and-TUF/Metadata production/README.md

 			This is used to create a new delegated role for your TUF Metadata.
 ========================================================================================================================

+**CHANGING TARGET FILE METADATA**

 	In the event that metadata needs to be updated to accomodate a change in the appropriate channel(delegated role), the following instructions should be followed:

 	1. All of the files in the Target File Modification Folder should be in the same directory as the configuration files and other scripts.
 	2. Set up the configuration file: